queicherius/software-defined-infrastructure/docs/3-apache.md

 service apache2 reload
 ```

 To test that everything works (without ~~fun~~ VPN problems) we connect via SSH  using the `-Y` flag to our second server.
 On the server, we set the nameserver to our first server in the `/etc/resolv.conf`.
 Now we can start `iceweasel` and connect to one of our newly configured subdomains.
-Seeing our webpages verifies that the DNS setting are correct.
+Seeing our web pages verifies that the DNS setting is correct.

 ## SSL / TLS Support